Java (software platform): Version history

 J2SE 5.0 (September 30, 2004) – Codename Tiger.
 It was originally numbered 1.5, which is still used as the internal version number.
 Developed under JSR 176, Tiger added several significant new language features including the for-each loop, generics, autoboxing and var-args.

 Java SE 6 (December 11, 2006) – Codename Mustang.
 It was bundled with a database manager and facilitates the use of scripting languages with the JVM (such as JavaScript using Mozilla's Rhino engine).
 As of this version, Sun replaced the name "J2SE" with Java SE and dropped the ".0" from the version number.
 Other major changes include support for pluggable annotations (JSR 269), many GUI improvements, including native UI enhancements to support the look and feel of Windows Vista, and improvements to the Java Platform Debugger Architecture (JPDA) & JVM Tool Interface for better monitoring and troubleshooting.

 Java SE 7 (July 28, 2011) – Codename Dolphin.
 This version developed under JSR 336.
 It added many small language changes including strings in switch, try-with-resources and type inference for generic instance creation.
 The JVM was extended with support for dynamic languages, while the class library was extended among others with a join/fork framework, an improved new file I/O library and support for new network protocols such as SCTP.
 Java 7 Update 76 was released in January 2015, with expiration date April 14, 2015.

 In June 2016, after the last public update of Java 7, "remotely exploitable" security bugs in Java 6, 7, and 8 were announced.

 Java SE 8 (March 18, 2014) – Codename Kenai.
 Notable changes include language-level support for lambda expressions (closures) and default methods, the Project Nashorn JavaScript runtime, a new Date and Time API inspired by Joda Time, and the removal of PermGen.
 This version is not officially supported on the Windows XP platform, but is known to work there.
 Thus, due to the end of Java 7's lifecycle it is the recommended version for XP users.
 Previously, only an unofficial manual installation method had been described for Windows XP SP3.
 It refers to JDK8, the developing platform for Java that also includes a fully functioning Java Runtime Environment.
-Java 8 is supported on Windows Server 2008 R2 SP1, Windows Vista SP2 and Windows 7 SP1, Ubuntu 12.04 LTS and higher (and some other OSes).
+Java 8 is supported on Windows Server 2008 R2 SP1, Windows Vista SP2 and Windows 7 SP1, Ubuntu 12.04 LTS and above (and some other OSes).